 - Contact me if you have trouble.

-Click below to download SEPTIC SYSTEM RESCUE video mini-course risk-free.
+Click here to download SEPTIC SYSTEM RESCUE video course risk-free.
 It includes all the details you need to get a failed septic system going with 9 videos, illustrations, photos, instructions and sources of supply.
-Download it right away for $19.
-That’s $10 off the usual $29 price until the May 22.
+Download it right now for $29 risk-free.
 If SEPTIC SYSTEM RESCUE isn’t everything you hoped for, just let me know.
 I’ll refund your money and you get to keep the course.
-I figure that anyone interested in fixing their septic system is probably pretty honest, right?
+I figure that anyone interested in fixing their own septic system is probably pretty honest, right?

 Questions?
 Email me at [email protected]